survivejs/react-book/manuscript/05_react_and_flux.md

 }
 ```

 If you try refreshing the browser now, the application should retain its state.
-The solution should scale with minimal effort if we add more stores to the system.
+The solution should scale with a minimal effort if we add more stores to the system.
 Integrating a real back-end wouldn't be a problem.
 There are hooks in place for that now.

 You could, for instance, pass the initial payload as a part of your HTML (isomorphic rendering), load it up and then persist the data to the back-end.
 You have a great deal of control over how to do this and you can use `localStorage` as a backup if you want.

 W> Our `persist` implementation isn't without its flaws.
 It is easy to end up in a situation where `localStorage` contains invalid data due to changes made to the data model.
 This brings you to the world of database schemas and migrations.
 There are no easy solutions.
-Regardless this is something to keep in mind when developing something more sophisticated.
+Regardless, this is something to keep in mind when developing something more sophisticated.
 The lesson here is that the more you inject state to your application, the more complicated it gets.

 ## Extracting Connection Decorator